pl728/algos-drills-review/README.md

 4. **Review your own solutions**: after solving, ask:
     - Which pattern did I use?
     - Is there a more standard template that would have simplified this?

----

-If you’d like, in the next step I can:

-- Take a few LeetCode problems you’re worried about and classify them into these patterns,
-- Or help you build a weekly training plan around this pattern list.